zio/zio/docs/datatypes/contextual/index.md

 #### Using `provideCustomLayer` Method

-[`ZEnv`][ZEnv] is a convenient type alias that provides several built-in ZIO layers that are useful in most applications.
+`ZEnv` is a convenient type alias that provides several built-in ZIO layers that are useful in most applications.

 Sometimes we have written a program that contains ZIO built-in services and some other services that are not part of `ZEnv`.